DukeAtreides/seekonkucc_CommunionClass/Ordinary_Time/Jesus_Calls_Disciples.md

   - Reflect on how to be a positive role model and leader.
 - **Context / Purpose:** To explore discipleship and leadership through Jesus’ example.
 - **Opening (Say):**
-  > "Today, we discuss leadership, role models, and thinking about who we trust and follow.
+  > "Today, we will discuss leadership, role models, and thinking about who we trust and follow.
   > We will also think about what it means to be a leader."
 -  **Scripture / Read:** Jesus Calls His Disciples, The Children’s Illustrated Bible, p.210
 - **Key questions / Discussion points:**